mer-team/vidExtractor/README.md

 ## Important Notes

 - RabbitMQ messages should be standardized
-- YTDL library fixed to 15.x, there's a bug in 16.x that currently gives 403
+- YTDL library is buggy, both 15.x and 16.x currently gives 403, consider going to yt-dlp or youtube-dl cli tools.
 - Debugger still to be configured
 - GitHub Actions need to be updated (and improved)
-- Also need to setup husky git hooks